 NSR is also in an exclusive partnership with BlueInk Review and highlights reviews of independently published ebooks, selected for NSR by BlueInk editors each Wednesday.

 In 2016, NSR expanded its mission to inspire professionals inside the book and library industry to do more with ebooks and econtent outside libraries and other institutions and embarked on groundbreaking projects (in cooperation with vendors and various partners) that challenge what we think is possible with ebooks.
 In December 2016, NSR sponsored the world’s first attempt to turn an entire country into an open virtual library (see Lessons from Croatia Reads).
 NSR is also in a long-standing partnership with ALA to host webinars, ebook classes, and publish reports on the present and future of the books and digital content.

 NSR’s goal is to educate and inspire all who work with books and knowledge.
-If you are interested in partnering with us by co-producing NSR’s published content, which reaches ebook and digital content professionals around the world, or to join forces with NSR to launch groundbreaking ebook and econtent initiatives (such as to participate in The Free Reading Zones Project as a library, vendor catering to libraries, or publisher), please contact NSR Director Mirela Roncevic at firstname.lastname@example.org.
+If you are interested in partnering with us by co-producing NSR’s published content, which reaches ebook and digital content professionals around the world, or to join forces with NSR to launch groundbreaking ebook and econtent initiatives, contact NSR Director Mirela Roncevic at email@example.com.